saianp/module-resources/tutorial_sheets/02-vectors.md

 -1 \\\\
 -4 \\\\
 \end{pmatrix} $
 describes the direction of the anchor from the buoy.
 The ocean is $10$km deep.
-How long is the anchor chain to 3 significant figures?
+How long is the anchor chain to 2 decimal places?

 <div class = "answer">$\lambda
 \begin{pmatrix}